 Seal holes in the walls

-Now, that you’ve masked all the places you don’t want any paint on, proceed by sealing holes in the walls that you might have from hanging pictures, clocks, or mirrors.
+Now that you’ve masked all the places, you don’t want any paint on proceeding by sealing holes in the walls that you might have from hanging pictures, clocks, or mirrors.
 You can find pre-made fillers in a tube in hardware stores.
 All you have to do is squeeze a bit into the hole and then even out with a putty knife.